awaisahmad64/git-commands-for-beginners/README.md

 This command is used to connect your local repository to the remote server.
 ## git push
 Usage: git push [variable name] master
-This command sends the committed changes of master branch to your remote repository.
+This command sends the committed changes of the master branch to your remote repository.
 Usage: git push [variable name] [branch]
 This command sends the branch commits to your remote repository. git pull